paulsinclair51/briteTest/README.md

 #### Parallel Execution

-Parallel execution of test group functions and test expressions is enabled/disabled by the `maxparallel` parameter for the LT_INIT_ORCHESTRATOR and LT_INIT_GROUP macros.
-Up to `maxparallel` test group functions and test expressions are started and when one finishes another is started.
+LiteTest starts up to `maxparallel` test group functions or test expressions concurrently.
+When one finishes, another begins, until all are complete. `maxparallel` is set by the LT_INIT_ORCHESTRATOR and LT_INIT_GROUP macros.

 ###  Macros for Concurrent Execution